tschechlovdev/Diss_Evaluation/Readme.md

-# EffEns: Efficient Ensemble Clustering using Meta-Learning and Optimization Techniques
+# Democratizing Clustering Analyses: AutoML, Meta-Learning, and Ensemble Clustering to Support Novice Analysts

-Prototypical Implementation in Python of the submitted Paper "EffEns: Efficient Ensemble Clustering using Meta-Learning and Optimization Techniques" at SIGMOD 2024.
+Prototypical Implementation in Python of the submitted Dissertation "Democratizing Clustering Analyses: AutoML, Meta-Learning, and Ensemble Clustering to Support Novice Analysts" at the University of Stuttgart.
-In the following, we provide an overview of the code structure, an installation instruction and, an example on how to use EffEns.

 ## Overview

 The main code is in the "src" folder.
 It contains the following modules:

-- ``automlclustering``: Contains the adapted code from AutoML4Clust [1] and ML2DAC [2], which provide
+- ``automlclustering``: Contains the code for AutoML4Clust [1] (Chapter 3) and ML2DAC [2] (Chapter 4).
-    implementations of AutoML for Clustering Systems and for different meta-feature sets.
-- ``consensus_functions``: Contains implementations of the five consensus functions "ABV", "ACV", "MLCA", "MM", and "QMI", which we used in our paper.
-- ``ConsensusCS``: Provides the consensus functions and hyperparameters as configuration space for the optimizer.
-- ``EffEnsMKR``: Contains a script that stores the path to the MKR and the filenames of the "evaluated ensembles" and the meta-features.
-- ``EnsMetaLearning``: All functionality for our meta-learning procedure.
-In particular, for the learning phase to evalued different ensemble subsets and extract the meta-features.
-    It also contains ``EffEns`` that can be applied on new datasets.
-- ``EnsOptimizer``: Contains the optimizer that we use for hyperparameter optimization of the consensus functions.
-  We use SMAC as optimizer and provide a wrapper class as well as the black box function for optimization.
-- ``Experiments``: Contains the code for the experiments for the synthetic and real-world dataets of our paper (cf. Section 7).
-- ``Utils``: Contains some utility code such as functions to process the optimizer results or to clean up temporary directories.
+- ``effens``: Code for EffEns - Efficient Ensemble Clustering [3] (Chapter 5).
+- ``overall_evaluation``: Code for the overall evaluation and comparison of the three approaches AutoML4Clust, ML2DAC, and EffEns (Chapter 6).
+- ``datagen_classification``: Code for the data generator and the subsequent evaluation of the three clustering approaches for subsequent classification [4] (Chapter 7).

 ## Installation